McDonnell-Lab/DCASE2020_Task1b/README.md

 * next try running jupyter notebook Source/Notebooks/Task1b_for_Github_train_and_validate.ipynb
 * for full "leave one city out" (LOCO) cross-validation, run jupyter notebook Source/Notebooks/Task1b_final_design_LOCO.ipynb

+# Verification that trained 500KB model works

+* run jupyter notebook Source/Notebooks/Task1b_saved_model_1_bit_per_weight_storage.ipynb
+* The notebook shows a validation accuracy of 96.87% and 486.6943359375 KB for convolutional weight storage
+* The notebook creates a .mat file that contains all the binary weights that uses 592 KB on disk (there is about 100KB of overheads stored in it).